emerge-lang/compiler/roadmap.md

       * compiler architecture
       * llvm patterns
       * debugging techniques
+    * add fix suggestions to diagnostics; this should also make them much more comprehensible
 11. user tooling
     * language server and VSCode plugin
     * think about an assistant, e.g. taking care of these tasks